MDaiyan-Dev/GuardRail/README.md

   - Cosign
 - Per-run evidence artifacts written under `guardrail/artifacts/<run_id>/`
 - A Python policy gate that decides whether deployment is allowed
-- A PowerShell runner and Python results collector for the canonical Phase 2 scenarios
+- A PowerShell runner and Python results collector for the Phase 2 scenarios

 The active pipeline flow is: